Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Conclusions

 \section{Conclusions}

 In this study, we have proposed a model-based reinforcement learning (MBRL) strategy for unsteady aerodynamics applications by introducing a novel reduced-order modeling framework for the disturbed flow.
 As far as the authors know, this is the first effort to apply model-based reinforcement learning for flow control of unsteady aerodynamics.
 The framework consists of a physics-augmented autoencoder (PA-AE) and a latent dynamics model (LDM).
 We first demonstrated that the PA-AE, inspired from the work of Fukami and Taira \cite{Fukami2023}, can effectively reduce the $\mathcal{O}(10^4)$ dimension of the CFD space to a three-dimensional latent space while preserving the main flow structures and key physical variable information.
-Then, we showed that the LDM is capable of predicting the latent dynamics and the physical variables for long times, given only the initial condition, the corresponding action sequences, and some parametric information about the disturbance, if present.
-We confirmed the robustness and generalizability of the modeling framework by applying it in two distinct flow environments: a pitching airfoil in a highly disturbed environment and a vertical-axis wind turbine (VAWT) in a disturbance-free environment.
+Then, we showed that the LDM is capable of predicting the latent dynamics and the physical variables for long times, given only the initial condition, the corresponding action sequences, and some parametric information about the disturbance.
+We confirmed the accuracy and robustness of the modeling framework by applying it to the scenario of a pitching airfoil in a highly disturbed environment.
 Furthermore, after wrapping the model as the RL environment, we realized the MBRL by controlling the pitching of an airfoil to mitigate the lift variation in a highly-disturbed flow environment.